Frequently Asked Questions

 Teachers are available during their scheduled eLearning period.
 You may contact your teacher through e-mail at any point in the school day during the course of the regular week.
 In order to be successful in an eLearning course, you must stay “up-to-date” on assignments and be involved in discussions.
 Your teacher may schedule conversations, assignments and provide threaded discussion opportunities in which your participation and attendance is mandatory.

-Students are expected to login daily during their eLearning period.
-Your teacher will have a record of all your log-ins.
-If you won’t be logging-in because you’re sick, notify your teacher.
-If there’s no class participation/communication between you and your eLearning teacher for three (3) consecutive school days, your eLearning teacher will attempt to contact you and your parents and you will be considered “absent due to non-communication”.
+Students are expected to login and access their course daily during their eLearning period.
+Your teacher will have a record of all your log-ins and course access dates.
+If you won’t be accessing your course because you’re sick, notify your teacher.
+If there’s no class access/participation/communication between you and your eLearning teacher for three (3) consecutive school days, your eLearning teacher will attempt to contact you and your parents and you will be considered “absent”.
 If you are absent for five (5) consecutive days, your home school administrator may be contacted.

 Teachers of eLearning courses abide by the same assessment, evaluation and reporting policies and schedules that apply to all day school courses.
 The final mark is broken down into 70% for term work and 30% for summative evaluation(s), which include a Rich Performance Assessment/Culminating Performance Task.